 The final rally, with 172 entrants, and held in June 1907, was won by Fritz Earle in a Benz; Hans Aschoff in a Metalurgique was second, and Fritz Opel, driving one of his own cars, was third.
 Dorothy Levitt, from Britain, in a 60hp Napier received a gold medal in fourth place.

 Today, many indications of Hubert Herkomer’s life in Bushey are no longer evident.
 However, the film studio he established on the corner of Melbourne Road and Bushey High Street, although extended, is now a listed building and used as offices.

 One of Herkomer’s most dramatic legacies was Lululaund, a mansion drawn up by the American architect H H Richardson in exchange for the artist painting his portrait.
 Began in 1886 and built in the style of a Bavarian castle, the house was named in memory of Hubert’s second wife, Lulu, who died after just a year of marriage.

 Apparently as ornate and elaborate on the inside as it was on the outside, Lululaund was Herkomer’s home until his death in 1914.
-Shortly afterwards, his third wife Margaret, Lulu’s sister, moved out of the house, and it remained largely unoccupied for many years and was demolished in 1939.
-However, the rose garden still remains, under council ownership, together with a remnant of the front of the main building, which now forms the frontage of a small apartment block, Mawson Gardens, Melbourne Road, Bushey, WD23 3LL.
+Shortly afterwards, his third wife Margaret, Lulu’s sister, moved out of the house, and it remained largely unoccupied for many years.
+Although it was demolished in 1939, the rose garden still remains under council ownership, together with a remnant of the front of the main building, which now forms the frontage of a small apartment block, Mawson Gardens, Melbourne Road, Bushey, WD23 3LL.

 Since 1997, the Bavarian town of Landsberg am Lech has organised its own bi-annual classic car event commemorating the original Herkomer trials.